Learning how to tile a shower wall isn’t hard

 What does that mean?

-Also, if you’re tiling a ceiling in the shower X77 is a fantastic option.
-Nobody wants a tile to fall of the ceiling and hurt someone or crack a shower pan tile.
+Nobody wants a tile to fall off the ceiling and hurt someone or crack a shower pan tile.

-There are a ton of great thin-sets on the market but X77 is still our go-to in the shower.
+There are a ton of great thin-sets on the market, but X77 is still our go-to in the shower.

-Tip #9: Quality Grout
+Quality Grout

 There are so many grouts.